-- The African Intergenerational Conservation Leaders Programme, which offers leadership development for leaders who are formally in the conservation sector
+A programme offering leadership development for leaders who are formally in the conservation sector.

 The programme brings together a diverse group of 30 conservation leaders from multiple conservation institutions across Southern and Eastern Africa, to undertake a 3-month leadership programme together.
 The cohort will be intergenerational, comprising one senior and one young leader (under the age of 35) from every participating institution.
 It follows a blended learning approach, using the strengths of both online and face-to-face learning in a four-stage learning journey.